The-Great-Assyr/Chiptuner/README.md

 Ditto for the pictures I have used in my plates.

-Chiptuner-0.6.2 2019 Edition is available for free.
+Chiptuner-0.6.2 **2019 Seamless Edition** is available for free.
 Feel free to download it, use it, redistribute it as you will.
 If you are thinking to earn some money from it, please at least drop me a message and say "thank you"!
 I'd appreciate it!

-I made some correction in the PNGs files, added the 2HP panel and added a whole new series of panels you can find under the menu "Extreme" when you rightclick on panel: basically there are 3 choiches now, BASE, ALTERNATIVE and EXTREME (the first row of panels is the base one, the second row are the alternative, the third one are the extreme)
+I made some correction in the PNGs files, added the 2HP panel and added a whole new series of panels you can find under the menu "Extreme" when you rightclick on panel: basically there are 3 choiches now, BASE, ALTERNATIVE and EXTREME (the first row of panels is the base one, the second row are the alternative, the third one are the extreme).

+The **Seamless Edition** got some backgrounds made seamless (meh) so that the panels can be added and the overall look is way more pleasant!

 Oh, and put a couple of reference for old C64 gamers like me!
 If you spotted it and recognized it, drop me a line here or in the VCV RACK group in Facebook!
 I will be very pleased to meet another hard core gamer!